Chunsn/ASTR-Net/README.md

 matlab
 run_pilot_personalized_leadfields.m

 4. To implement the two-stage fine-tuning, please adjust the following two parameters in `main_Fine_tuning.py`: `lr_spatial` and `lr_temporal`.
-These parameters control the spatial and temporal modules, respectively.# This is the code repository for the paper "ASTR-Net: Attentive Spatial-Temporal Refinement Network for Personalized EEG Source Imaging".
+These parameters control the spatial and temporal modules, respectively.